 - Want to take a bit of a break?
 Tom Sawyer Island and Swiss Family Robinson Tree House are great places to get away from the crowds and have some quiet

 - When they are running, attending one of the parties (Disney After Hours Boo Bash or Mickey’s Very Merry Christmas Party) is a great way to sneak in more time at Magic Kingdom without using up a whole park day

 Day 3: Animal Kingdom

 For some reason, everyone wants to skip Animal Kingdom (or Epcot) in favor of more time at the other parks.
 While I understand the desire to spend another day at Magic Kingdom, you don’t want to miss out on Animal Kingdom.

 If you absolutely aren’t sold on a full day at Animal Kingdom, you can fit a lot into a half day with the right strategy.
-Take a look at my Animal Kingdom touring plan to get an idea of what a full day versus a half day looks like.
+Take a look at my Animal Kingdom itinerary to get an idea of what a full day versus a half day looks like.